-To practise as a social worker, you must be registered with the Health and Care Professions Council (HCPC).
-To register with the HCPC, you first need to successfully complete an approved degree or postgraduate programme in social work.
+To practise as a social worker, you must be registered with Social Work England.
+To register with Social Work England, you first need to successfully complete an approved degree or postgraduate programme in social work.
 Courses take three or four years full time.
 A degree apprenticeship in social work has also been approved.

 Courses differ but all include:

 - law as it applies to social work